 “Think about your resale value.
 Hook into power and build something more conventional that other people will want to buy.”

-“You should be thinking about the resale value of your place, not what you want.”
+“You should be thinking about the resale value of your place, not necessarily what you want.”

 “A round house?
 Why?
-Build a normal house.”
+Build a normal house and just get a construction loan.”

 “A foundation for a round house is expensive, you don’t want to do that.”